The answer to “what is search intent?” can be distilled into one word: WHY.

 Have we convinced you of how invaluable keyword intent is?
 Great!
 Time to dive in and learn all about it.

 Chances are, you’ve already done keyword research to establish a solid foundation of core keywords that matter for your business.
-Understanding search intent is the next step to extending your core keywords into themes that align with specific categories of search purpose.
+Understanding search intent keywords is the next step to extending your core keywords into themes that align with specific categories of search purpose.

 Your intent-specific piece of content will send a stronger signal to Google about that page’s concept and purpose.
 This, in turn, helps Google match what you’re offering with what specific searchers are seeking.

 Let’s take a closer look at the four types of search intent.

 1 – Informational Intent

 In this type of query, the searcher is looking for information.
 It could be they need the answer to a simple question, like, “How many teaspoons are in a tablespoon?”
 Or they could be looking for a more detailed explanation to a question like, “How do I ask for a raise?”

 Although it helps to think of informational search queries as questions, they’re not always formulated as such.